housecurve/housecurve.github.io/docs/manual/plot_setup.md

 The curve is positioned on magnitude plots based on the Target Curve Fit setting.

 Additional target curves can be loaded by tapping + at the top of the target curve screen.
-Target curves can be removed by tapping Edit.
+Target curves can be removed by tapping Select.

 HouseCurve supports the following [curve file format](file_formats.md#curves).